h4r1yzz/BreastCancer/README.md

 Features: 30 numeric attributes derived from the images.

-The dataset is included in the data/ directory as breast_cancer.csv.
+The dataset is included in the data/ directory as data.csv.